Coronavirus Information & Updates

 We would like to inform patients that we are working extremely hard to make contingency arrangements to respond to the above situation.
 Advice from Scottish Government and NHS Borders is changing on a daily basis so we are having to make rapid changes to our advice and preparations.
 Please be assured that we are doing everything we can to continue normal service whilst protecting patients and staff from spread of the virus.
 We ask for your tolerance of the disruption that is inevitable over the coming weeks and patience in dealing with members of our practice team.
 We will do our best to provide updates for patients on this site but please be advised that by the time information is posted it may already be out of date.
 The websites listed below provide further information.

 For the foreseeable future, all appointments for both routine and urgent matters will be conducted (at least initially) by telephone.
-Urgent and emergency problems will be prioritised.
-We will deal with routine enquiries as we are able where this is possible over the phone.
+In light of the increasing incidence of Covid-19 in the Borders region and the announcement made on the 19th December about mainland Scotland entering Tier 4 measures from 26th December, the practice will be taking steps to significantly reduce footfall and patient contacts again to protect staff and patients from the significant risk of exposure to Coronavirus.
+Urgent and emergency problems will be prioritised as we will not be dealing with routine, non-urgent matters at the current time.
 As we are now primarily working over the phone, we would ask patients to kindly ensure that they remain available for a call back.
 Currently, we are losing a significant amount of clinical time due to missed calls, engaged callers and patients being unavailable when we return a call.
 We would be grateful if patients would help us to minimise this inefficiency.
 We have a policy of making two attempts to contact patients by phone.
 We are using the secure NHS “Attend Anywhere” video consultation facility where we feel this would be useful but please note that access to this is strictly by invitation only.

 We are continuing to provide as many of our core services as possible whilst we are fully staffed.
 Some of our chronic disease monitoring (such a diabetic clinics, blood pressure checks and asthma reviews) have been postponed until we can return to normal service.
 Home visits will be strictly limited to those who are housebound and completely unable to attend the medical practice.
 All requests will remain subject to the discretion of the clinical team.